rijkvanzanten/directus-mcp-server/readme.md

+> [!WARNING]
+> This was an experimental MCP server to test the waters and see what it would allow us to do.
+We've since released an official Directus MCP server over on https://github.com/directus/mcp 🙂

+---

 # Directus Model Context Protocol (MCP) Server

 MCP server for use with Directus.
 Allows your AI tools to connect to and use your Directus API on